YustinS/amazon-connect-python-types/README.md

 ### Usage

 To use this type definition, you should add the code files as relevant to your project.
-For example, to use the `Proficiency` type definition in your code, you can do
+For example, to use the `ProficiencyRoutingPayload` type definition in your code, you can do

 ```python
     my_proficiency_payload = {